Jericof241/portfilio/README.md

 # Certification
 - Navigating the Digital Frontier: Trends, Innovation, and Cybersecurity in the Modern IT Landscape (2023)
 - CyberSafety Seminar with RCQC MediaTech and MaraLabs (2025)
+- Cybersecurity in Education: Safeguarding Learners’ Data and Academic Integrity (2025)

 # Profile